Mamadou Doumbia (footballer, born 1980)

 Mamadou Doumbia (born 3 December 1980) is an Ivorian former professional footballer who played as a defender.

 Career

 Born in Abidjan, Doumbia began his career with Académie de Sol Beni and was promoted to ASEC Mimosas in winter 1999–2000.
 In July 2006 he signed for FC Istres while a transfer fee of €350,000 was paid to ASEC Mimosas.
 After a six-year stint with Istres, he moved to Ligue 2 rivals Le Mans on 22 June 2011.
+Doumbia become trainer of U23 at national team football.